 Admin/Department Head survey collects data on 70 salaried positions

 General Staff survey collects data on 220 hourly positions.

 Results for Department Head survey include: the number of facilities reporting; number of Employees, Current Salary: Lowest, 25%th Percentile, Median, Average, 75th Percentile, Highest, and the Low/High spread; and bonus compensation practices.

-Results for the General Staff survey include: the number of facilities reporting; number of FTEs, the Average Minimum and Maximum Hourly Range; Current Hourly rate: Lowest, 25%th Percentile, Median, Average, 75th Percentile, Highest, and the Low/High spread, shift differential rates, and hours worked.
+Results for the General Staff survey include: the number of facilities reporting; number of FTEs, the Average Minimum and Maximum Hourly Range; Current Hourly rate: Average Start Rate, Lowest, 25%th Percentile, Median, Average, 75th Percentile, Highest, and the Low/High spread, shift differential rates, and hours worked.

 Summarized results for each survey are displayed in 4 categories: